Weather Averages for Algarve in March

 Quinta Bonita Luxury Boutique Hotel is a luxurious 4-star boutique located at Quatro Estrados, Lagos, offering good bed and breakfast and also a special weekly evening meal for those who fancy special occasion dining at a bed and breakfast outlet.
 A good value 4-star option is Estrela da Luz at Praia da Luz, which contains a restaurant, a jacuzzi, and a gym, among other facilities.

 Those on a tight budget can consider the Hotel Zodiaco, at Fonte Nova, Quarteira, which offers good bed and breakfast deals.
-Self-catering options in the Algarve are numerous, such as the Verandas de Carteia at Quarteira.
+Self-catering options in the Algarve are numerous, such as the Verandas de Carteia at Quarteira, which is a fully air-conditioned two-bedroom apartment that also boasts a shared outdoor swimming pool.